Name That Tune: Episode status

-The 1950s version was likely wiped, given network practices.
-The March 10, 1955, episode (with Bill Cullen) and a highlight episode from the final season (with Johnny Olson announcing) are known to exist.
-Episodes from 1954, 1956, and 1957 are held by the Paley Center for Media.

-The status of the locally produced Richard Hayes series and the NBC daytime series hosted by Dennis James and Tom Kennedy are unknown.
-It is unclear whether any of the stations that aired Hayes' version kept their tapes, but the James and daytime Kennedy versions were likely destroyed given NBC's practices that continued into 1980.
-A clip from a James episode was used in a 1988 "Game Show Hosts Special" episode of FOX's The Late Show, and a full episode from December 26 was discovered in February 2010, and uploaded to YouTube by James' son Brad in October 2019.

-The syndicated Kennedy run is intact.
-Since producer Ralph Edwards' death, the episodes are in the possession of his estate.
+The 1950s primetime versions are believed to be wiped and lost.
+A handful of episodes have survived and clips have been shown on other programs.

+The 1974-1975 and 1977 NBC daytime versions are believed to be wiped due to NBC's practice of wiping daytime game shows during this time.

+The 1974-1981 syndicated version is believe to be completely intact, but has never aired in reruns on national American television, both due to Ralph Edwards not selling the rights and music clearance issues.
+Clips from this version have aired on other shows in the past.

 The 1984 syndicated series is fully intact and was rerun on American television on a fairly heavy basis for almost a decade.
 Christian Broadcasting Network (now Freeform) was the first to air reruns of the series, from September 2, 1985, to August 29, 1986.
 USA Network picked it up on January 2, 1989, and ran it until September 13, 1991.
 It then returned to the renamed The Family Channel (again, now Freeform), which aired it from June 7, 1993, to March 29, 1996.
 Prestige Entertainment Group, the format's current distributor, holds the rights to the syndicated Kennedy and Lange versions.

-20 episodes of the 1984-85 version were added to the streaming service Tubi in June 2021.
+20 episodes of the 1984-85 version were added to the streaming service Tubi in June 2021; they were removed in 2024.

-Later pilots

-A pilot was hosted by Peter Allen in 1990; it was co-produced by Marty Pasetta and Orion Television, and used gameplay that varies greatly from any previous versions of the show.
-Although not picked up as a series in the U.S., this format did eventually air in New Zealand under the title Face the Music.